Inversion of the Abel--Prym map for real curves with involutions: The Abel--Prym map, and inversion theorem

 \subsection{Inversion theorem for real curves}

-It is a purpose of this section to show that for curves possessing a real structure $\tau$, the inverse image of certain real subvarieties of the isoPrymian (actually being shifts of varieties of fixed points of symmetries of the Prym theta function) can be given a more effective description as the variety of $\tau$-invariant (or $\s\tau$-invariant) degree $2h$ divisors (automatically satisfying \refE{subvar} by \refL{inver1}).
+It is a purpose of this section to show that for curves possessing a real structure $\tau$, the inverse image of certain real subvarieties of the isoPrymian (actually being shifts of varieties of fixed points of symmetries of the Prym theta function) can be given a more effective description as the variety of $\tau$-invariant (or $\s\tau$-invariant) degree $2h$ divisors (automatically satisfying the Veselov--Novikov condition by \refC{Nov-Ves}).
 Observe that both $\tau$ and $\s\tau$ are antiholomorphic involutions on $\Sigma$, and both of them are involved into the description.
-The following theorem we refer to as the inversion theorem for real curves. \begin{theorem} Assume, $F_{\eps^{-1}(z-\Delta)}(P)$ is not identical $0$.
-Then for separating curves \begin{itemize} \item[$1^\circ$.] if $z+t\ovl{z}= \Delta+t\ovl{\Delta}$ then $\zeta=A^{-1}(z)$ is $\tau$-invariant; \item[$2^\circ$.] if $z-t\ovl{z}= \Delta-t\ovl{\Delta}$ then $\zeta=A^{-1}(z)$ is $\s\tau$-invariant; \end{itemize} and for non-separating curves \begin{itemize} \item[$3^\circ$.] if $z-\ovl{z}= \Delta-\ovl{\Delta}-\eps\l$ then $\zeta=A^{-1}(z)$ is $\s\tau$-invariant. \end{itemize} \end{theorem} \begin{proof} By \refL{inver1} the zero divisor of $F_{\eps^{-1}(z-\Delta)}(P)$, and $A^{-1}(z)$ are the same.
+The following statement completes the inversion theorem for real curves. \begin{theorem} Assume, $F_{\eps^{-1}z}(P)$ is not identically zero.
+Then for separating curves \begin{itemize} \item[$1^\circ$.] if $z+t\ovl{z}= 0$ then $\zeta=A^{-1}(z)$ is $\tau$-invariant; \item[$2^\circ$.] if $z-t\ovl{z}= 0$ then $\zeta=A^{-1}(z)$ is $\s\tau$-invariant; \end{itemize} and for non-separating curves \begin{itemize} \item[$3^\circ$.] if $z-\ovl{z}= -\eps\l$ then $\zeta=A^{-1}(z)$ is $\s\tau$-invariant. \end{itemize} \end{theorem} \begin{proof} By \refL{inver1} the zero divisor of $F_{\eps^{-1}z}(P)$, and $A^{-1}(z)$ are the same.
 Consider first the case of separation curves.

 $1^\circ$.
-Let's find out when the zero divisor of $F_{\eps^{-1}(z-\Delta)}(P)$ is $\tau$-invariant.
-It takes place if $F_{\eps^{-1}(z-\Delta)}(\tau(P))=\ovl{F_{\eps^{-1}(z-\Delta)}(P)}$ (up to a $\theta$-multiplier depending on the integration path).
-By \refL{tau^*},$1^\circ$ $A(\tau(P)) = -t\ovl{A(P)}$.
-Hence $F_{\eps^{-1}(z-\Delta)}(\tau(P)) = \theta(-t\ovl{A(P)}-\eps^{-1}z+\eps^{-1}\Delta) = \theta(t\ovl{A(P)}+\eps^{-1}z-\eps^{-1}\Delta)$ (the last because $\theta$ is an even function).
+Let's find out when the zero divisor of $F_{\eps^{-1}z}(P)$ is $\tau$-invariant.
+It takes place if $F_{\eps^{-1}z}(\tau(P))=\ovl{F_{\eps^{-1}z}(P)}$ (up to a $\theta$-multiplier depending on the integration path).
+By \refL{tau^*}.$1^\circ$ $A(\tau(P)) = -t\ovl{A(P)}$.
+Hence $F_{\eps^{-1}z}(\tau(P)) = \theta(-t\ovl{A(P)}-\eps^{-1}z) = \theta(t\ovl{A(P)}+\eps^{-1}z)$ (the last because $\theta$ is an even function).
 By \refL{P_symm},$1^\circ$